-These consolidated financial statements have been approved by the Board of Directors in meeting conducted on 1 February 2017 and are subject to Central Bank of Jordan and General Shareholder Assembly approval.
+These consolidated financial statements have been approved by the Board of Directors in meeting conducted on 1 February 2017 and are subject to General Shareholder Assembly approval.

 (2) SUMMARY OF SIGNIFICANT ACCOUNTING POLICIES

 Following are the significant accounting policies used by the Bank in the preparation of these consolidated financial statements.